microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleeligibilityschedulerequest-filterbycurrentuser.md

 ---
-title: "unifiedRoleEligibilityRequest: filterByCurrentUser"
+title: "unifiedRoleEligibilityScheduleRequest: filterByCurrentUser"
-description: "Get a list of the unifiedRoleEligibilityRequest objects and their properties filtered by a particular user principal"
+description: "Get a list of the unifiedRoleEligibilityScheduleRequest objects and their properties filtered by a particular user principal"
 author: "shauliu"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# unifiedRoleEligibilityRequest: filterByCurrentUser
+# unifiedRoleEligibilityScheduleRequest: filterByCurrentUser
 Namespace: microsoft.graph

-Get a list of the [unifiedRoleEligibilityRequest](../resources/unifiedroleeligibilityrequest.md) objects and their properties associated with a particular principal object.
+Get a list of the [unifiedRoleEligibilityScheduleRequest](../resources/unifiedRoleEligibilityScheduleRequest.md) objects and their properties associated with a particular principal object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).